viperproject/gobra-book/src/overflow.md

 # Overflow Checking
 <div class="warning">
 Overflow checking is still an experimental feature under development.
-You may experience bugs and observe unexpected results.
+You may encounter bugs and observe unexpected results.
 </div>

 ## Usage